Mahmoud-Hesham99/Django-ReactJs-SQLite/backend/readme.md

 - update_profile/ *Updates the information of the user using his id
 - delete_account/$id/ *Deletes an account with specified id
 - verifyOTP/ *Commented but can be used to verify the account
+- login/ *Used to login the user using his email and password *The pass SHOULD BE HASHED
+- get_profile/ *Gets the name and email of the user using his id *A token should be generated to get his data along with the id

 ### Account confirmation via email - Not Implemented
 - Send Confirmation Email: